 Rolling your clothes takes up a lot less space and it’s also easier to find things.

 I’m a big fan of packing cubes.
 Choose some super light ones and use them to separate your trekking clothes from your evening/sleeping clothes and your non essential belongings.
 Be sure to keep all your essentials with you in your day pack for easy access.
 Sometimes your porter may walk ahead or behind, so you may not be able to access the contents of your backpack until you arrive at the teahouse.

 Protect fragile items if you can’t carry them in your own day pack and be sure to place liquids in something waterproof.
 Porters often strap bags together tightly for ease of carrying.
 But sometimes this can lead to an exploding tube of cream or worse still a breakage.

 Always take less than you think!

 You’ll quickly realise that trekking Nepal is not a fashion parade!
 I can guarantee you’ll need less than you think.
 It feels amazing to put on a clean t-shirt in the morning, but after five minutes of walking you’ll feel exactly the same as yesterday and the day before that!

 Instead leave some clean clothes at your hotel in Kathmandu or Pokhara and relish the moment when you put them on after a good hot shower!

 It’s a well known fact that areas of Kathmandu suffer from pollution.
 Last time I spent a week there, I developed a bad chesty cough.
-Keep a small paper or fabric mask with you to cover your mouth and nose, especially when you’re in areas with a lot of traffic.
-You can buy one in most little shops and all pharmacies in Thamel.
+You’ll likely already have a face mask.
+It’s definitely worth wearing even if not mandatory, and especially when you’re in areas with a lot of traffic.
 Don’t let the pollution put you off though.
 There are amazing things to see and do in Kathmandu and it’s well worth spending an extra day or two there before or after your trek.

 That’s all folks!